Frequently asked questions (FAQ): drug-induced deaths in Europe

 - Methodology

 - Figure 3.1.
-Sources used by the countries to report drug-induced deaths to the EUDA, 2022 (or most recent data available)
+Sources used by the countries to report drug-induced deaths to the EUDA, European Union, Norway and Türkiye, 2023 (or most recent data available)

 - Figure 3.2.
-Sources preferred by the countries to report drug-induced deaths to the EUDA, 2022 (or most recent data available)
+Sources preferred by the countries to report drug-induced deaths to the EUDA, European Union, Norway and Türkiye, 2023 (or most recent data available)

 - Figure 3.3.
-Mortality cohort studies among people using drugs in Europe: countries with studies conducted within the last 10 years or earlier
+Mortality cohort studies among people using drugs in Europe: countries with studies conducted since 2010 or earlier

 PDF version of this publication